rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-That's the method +get+, +post+, etc., delegate the work to.
+That's the method `get`, `post`, etc., delegate the work to.

-That technique has a risk, it could be the case that +:original_process+ was taken.
+That technique has a risk, it could be the case that `:original_process` was taken.
 To try to avoid collisions people choose some label that characterizes what the chaining is about:

 ```ruby
 ActionController::TestCase.class_eval do